-Threats - The small geographic range and narrow habitat niche inhabited by this species in the heavily population central Florida suggests that habitat loss and contamination are potential threats to this endemic species.
-Because pupfish prefer clean sandy beaches, lack of management of exotic aquatic vegetation, alteration of lake shore habitat, or introduction of nonnative, carnivorous predatory fish are other threats that may cause population declines.
+Threats - The small geographic range and narrow habitat niche inhabited by this species in the heavily populated central Florida region suggest that habitat loss and contamination are potential threats to this endemic species.
+Because pupfish prefer clean, sandy beaches, lack of management of exotic aquatic vegetation, alteration of lake shore habitat, or introduction of nonnative, predatory fish are other threats that may cause population declines.